 The first expression indicates the first character (in the character expression) that is to be assigned to the SETC symbol in the name entry.
 The second expression indicates the number of consecutive characters in the character expression (starting with the character indicated by the first expression) that are to be assigned to the SETC symbol.
 If a substring specifies more characters than are in the character string, the number of available characters will be supplied.

-The maximum size substring character value that can be assigned to a SETC symbol is eight characters.
 The maximum size character expression the substring character value can be chosen from is 127 characters.

 The following are valid substring notations: